-- 1. CCC application and the non-refundable \$20 application fee.
-The applicant must include a local (U.S.) mailing address as well as their permanent (home country) address on the admissions application. - An official transcript in English of previous schooling, along with a high school diploma or authorized certificate of equivalency.
+- 1. CCC application.
+The applicant must include a local (U.S.) mailing address as well as their permanent (home country) address on the admissions application. - 2.
+An official transcript in English of previous schooling, along with a high school diploma or authorized certificate of equivalency.
 High school documentation may need to be evaluated by any NACES-approved organization.
 Web site: www.naces.org. - 3.
 Evidence of English proficiency.
 Applicants from non-English-speaking countries must certify English fluency with one of the following documents: (1) 61 on the internet-based or 500 on the paper-based TOEFL (Test of English as a Foreign Language); (2) 5.0 minimum score on the IELTS (International English Language Testing System) Academic module; (3) a statement signed by a professor of English, a cultural relations attaché, or a diplomatic or consular official of the United States, certifying that the applicant speaks English fluently and understands English sufficiently to succeed as a full-time student in a college in which English is used exclusively. - 4.
 A notarized affidavit of financial support (I-134 form) indicating sponsorship by a person who will be responsible for food, shelter, clothing, medical expenses, tuition, and books during the student's stay in the United States.
 In addition to the notarized affidavit of financial support, the sponsor must also submit evidence of financial ability in the form of a current income tax return, and letter from the sponsor's employer, indicating position, length of employment and yearly salary.
-Sponsors may be required to attend an information session - After foreign students have been notified that their application has been approved, their sponsor must pay the total out-of-state, full-time tuition and fees for their entering semester before their I-20 will be issued. - Applicants born after 1956 must submit proof of immunization against the measles, mumps, rubella and varicella.
+Sponsors may be required to attend an information session

+After foreign students have been notified that their application has been approved, their sponsor must pay the total out-of-state, full-time tuition and fees for their entering semester before their I-20 will be issued.